James W. Fifield Jr.: First Congregational Church in Los Angeles

 Fifield received an honorary Doctor of Divinity degree from Chicago Theological Seminary in 1934.
 The following year, he moved to Los Angeles to head the First Congregational Church.

 The First Congregational Church was at the time heavily indebted due to the costs of a cathedral-style building which had a 176 foot high tower, more than 100 rooms, auditoriums, and a gymnasium.
 The church had 1,500 members at Fifield's arrival, but after Fifield initiated a major increase in activities membership rose to over 4,500 in the beginning of the 1940s and the debt was paid off in 1942.

 The members of the First Congregational Church were mostly among the wealthy, giving Fifield the nickname "The Apostle to Millionaires".
+According to Kevin Kruse, Fifield was politically conservative but doctrinally liberal, and crafted an interpretation of the Bible that catered to his congregation.
+Kruse argues that Fifield dismissed the many passages in the New Testament about wealth and poverty, and instead assured the elite that their worldly success was a sign of God's blessings.

 The Church from 1937 to 1942 paid substantial money to Spiritual Mobilization.

 Fifield strongly opposed a merger of the Congregational Christian Churches with the Evangelical and Reformed Church to form the United Church of Christ.
 The merger was approved by a clear majority of the general council of the Congregational churches in 1949, and Fifield became part of the minority movement that tried to stop the merger from going through.
 The merger was completed in 1957.